 Black Girls Don't Cry

-Research suggests that women of African-Caribbean heritage living in the UK are more likely to suffer from anxiety, depression, panic attacks and OCD than white women.
-A recent study by academics at Cambridge University also revealed a rise in the rates of self-harm among black women aged 16-34.
+Research suggests that women of African-Caribbean heritage living in the UK are more likely to suffer from anxiety, depression, panic attacks and OCDs than white women.
+A recent study by academics at Cambridge University also revealed a disturbing rise in the rates of self-harm among black women aged 16-34.

 Marverine meets Jay, 33 and Jade, 39 - two Birmingham women who bravely discuss the challenges their mental illnesses present, from the harrowing experience of being sectioned and hospitalised, through to the frustrations they have about their own treatment and community care.
 She follows Jay and Jade as they attempt to stay positive and focus their lives on the things they enjoy and want to achieve.

-For decades, the rate of detention under the Mental Health Act among people with a black or minority ethnic background has been disproportionate compared to white people, and last October, the government finally sanctioned an independent review of the act to find ways of improving treatment and outcomes across the UK.
+For decades, the rates of detention under the Mental Health Act among people with a black or minority ethnic background have been disproportionate compared to white people and, last October, the Government finally sanctioned an independent review of the act to find ways of improving treatment and outcomes across the UK.